Torn ACL (cont.)

 More than 80% of people who have surgery to repair their ACL have good return of function and lifestyle.
 Less than 10% of patients develop permanent knee instability.

 For patients who do not have surgery to repair a torn ACL, 50% have a fair outcome with no knee instability.
+This is an option for sedentary people or for those whose activities require no pivoting or cutting.

 Can ACL tears be prevented?